Aldo Leopold: U.S. Forest Service Game and Fish Handbook

+Gila Wilderness Area

+In 1921, Leopold published an article in the Journal of Forestry titled “The Wilderness and Its Place in Forest Recreational Policy,” arguing for the preservation of roadless areas within national forests.
+He proposed the Gila as a prime candidate, envisioning it as a space free from roads, motorized vehicles, and industrial development.
+He defined wilderness as “a continuous stretch of country preserved in its natural state, open to lawful hunting and fishing, big enough to absorb a two weeks’ pack trip, and kept devoid of roads, artificial trails, cottages, or other works of man.”
+As a Forest Service supervisor in District 3, Leopold worked with colleagues like Fred Winn and Don Johnston to survey the Gila and develop a management plan.
+He recommended setting aside 750,000 acres of the Gila National Forest headwaters, an area characterized by canyons, mesas, and diverse wildlife, including elk, deer, and trout.
+Leopold's proposal gained traction, and in 1924, the Forest Service approved the designation of 755,000 acres as the Gila Wilderness Area, the first such area in the world.
+Leopold saw the Gila as a living laboratory for ecological health, where natural processes like predator-prey dynamics could unfold without human interference.
+This reflected his early understanding of trophic cascades, later detailed in his essay “Thinking Like a Mountain.”
+He also valued the Gila for its cultural significance, offering a space for Americans to reconnect with the frontier experience through self-reliant recreation.

 On April 5, 1923, he was elected an associate member (now called "professional member") of the Boone and Crockett Club, a wildlife conservation organization founded by Theodore Roosevelt and George Bird Grinnell.

 In 1924, he accepted transfer to the U.S. Forest Products Laboratory in Madison, Wisconsin, and became an associate director.

 In 1933, he was appointed Professor of Game Management in the Agricultural Economics Department at the University of Wisconsin, the first such professorship of wildlife management.
 At the same time he was named Research Director of the University of Wisconsin–Madison Arboretum.
 Leopold and other members of the first Arboretum Committee initiated a research agenda around re-establishing "original Wisconsin" landscape and plant communities, particularly those that predated European settlement, such as tallgrass prairie and oak savanna.

 Under the Oberlaender Trust of the Carl Schurz Memorial Foundation, Leopold was part of the 1935 group of six U.S. Forest Service associates who toured the forests of Germany and Austria.
 Leopold was invited specifically to study game management, and this was his first and only time abroad.
-His European observations would have a significant impact on his ecological thinking.
+His European observations would have a significant impact on his ecological thinking, leading him to view the German policies in favor of blocks of monoculture trees in straight lines as a cautionary tale leading to soil degradation and an overall loss of biodiversity.

+After 1935, Leopold was no longer working for the U.S. Forest Service; he had left the agency in 1928 to work independently and later became a professor at the University of Wisconsin.